-Hopewell Culture curates a collection of 167,000 museum objects and archival items relating to the prehistory and history of the park and vicinity.
+Hopewell Culture National Historical Park curates a collection of 167,000 museum objects and archival items relating to the prehistory and history of the park and vicinity.
 The collection was amassed over a period of more than 75 years from a variety of sources and toward various ends, and continues to grow.

-The core of the collection derives from excavations undertaken at the Mound City Group between 1920 and 1922 after the decommissioning and abandonment of Camp Sherman.
-Camp Sherman was a sprawling World War I Army training camp that was active between 1917 and 1920.
+The core of the collection derives from excavations undertaken at the Mound City Group shortly after the decommissioning and abandonment of Camp Sherman.
+Camp Sherman was a sprawling World War I Army training camp that was active between 1917 and 1921.
 Mound City was located in part, on the northern grounds of the cantonment.
-The excavations were conducted under the auspices of the Ohio State Archaeological and Historical Society.
+The excavations were conducted under the auspices of the Ohio State Archaeological and Historical Society (now the Ohio History Connection).
 William C. Mills provided overall direction for the investigations and Henry C. Shetrone directed the field operations (pictured right).